Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 Step 3: Wrap a flexible measuring tape snugly around the arm at this midpoint.
 Record the circumference in centimeters.

-Step 4: Use the measurement to select the correct cuff size from the sizing chart below.
+Step 4: Use the measurement to select the correct cuff size from the size chart below.

 The 40/80 Rule: A properly sized cuff should have a bladder width ≈ 40% of the arm circumference and a bladder length ≈ 80% of the arm circumference.
 This guideline comes from the American Heart Association (AHA) and is referenced in the 2017 ACC/AHA hypertension guideline.
 Using a cuff that is too small tends to overestimate blood pressure, while a cuff that is too large can underestimate it — research has shown this effect can be as large as 5–20 mmHg.